 What is the difference between staff augmentation and dedicated teams?

 Staff augmentation: Individual developers join YOUR team, report to YOUR managers, work YOUR hours, use YOUR tools and processes.
 You manage directly.
 Dedicated team: Complete team (developers, PM, QA) managed by VENDOR, follows VENDOR processes, works as separate unit.
 You provide requirements and feedback but don't manage day-to-day.
-Staff augmentation = renting developers, Dedicated team = outsourcing entire function.
 Key difference: who manages and how integrated with your organization.

 Which is more expensive: staff augmentation or dedicated teams?

 Staff augmentation appears cheaper ($50-100/hour per developer) vs dedicated teams ($80-150/hour blended rate).
 However, total cost depends on hidden factors: Staff augmentation requires YOUR project management time (15-25% overhead), onboarding costs (2-4 weeks lost productivity), and integration efforts.
-Dedicated teams include PM in rate, faster ramp-up (team already works together), and vendor handles management.
+Dedicated teams include PM in rate, faster ramp-up, and vendor handles management.
 For 1-2 developers: staff augmentation cheaper.
-For 3+ developers long-term: dedicated team often cheaper total cost of ownership due to reduced management overhead.
+For 3+ developers long-term: dedicated team often cheaper total cost of ownership.

 When should you use staff augmentation vs dedicated teams?